-There were two areas that saw large increases in the numbers of TODs they employ.
-The first area reported an increase from 8.8 to 17.4 fte due to the 2023 response including data from parts of the service supporting primary and secondary children, whereas in 2022 the response covered the secondary service only.
-A second area reported an increase from 13.6 to 24.8 fte - this was due to the response including data from resource provisions that wasn't included in 2022.
+One area saw a large increase in the numbers of TODs they employ.
+They reported an increase from 8.8 to 17.4 fte due to the 2023 response including data from parts of the service supporting primary and secondary children, whereas in 2022 the response covered the secondary service only.